How To Calculate Cost of Goods Sold

 Step 1: Determine Direct and Indirect Costs

 The COGS calculation process allows you to deduct all the costs of the products you sell, whether you manufacture them or buy and re-sell them.
 List all costs, including cost of labor, cost of materials and supplies, and other costs.

 There are two types of costs included in COGS: Direct and Indirect.

-- Direct Costs are costs related to production or purchase of the product.
+Direct Costs are costs related to the production or purchase of the product.

 Facilities costs are the most difficult to determine.
 This is where a good CPA comes in.
 Your CPA must allocate a percentage of your facility costs (rent or mortgage interest, utilities, and other costs) to each product, for the accounting period in question (usually a year, for tax purposes).